fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 ### Avoid Branding Swift as an Apple Product

-A large portion of developers outside the Apple community are not enthusiastic about the Apple brand and could have negative bias against Swift due to the strong association with Apple.
+A large portion of developers outside the Apple community have an aversion to the Apple brand and could have negative bias against Swift due to the strong association with Apple.
 Therefore, we should avoid branding Swift as an Apple product.

 #### Possible Changes